Immersive-Foundation/IMM/README.md

 2. Open projects/android/ in android studio and build libCore, libImmImporte, libImmPlayer, appImmViewer in order.

-3. Connect your Quest or Quest2 Device to your computer and follow the Developer Guide to enable Developer mode on your device.
+3. Connect your Quest or Quest 2 Device to your computer and follow the Developer Guide to enable Developer mode on your device.
 There will be a Quest device showing up on your Android Studio.

 4. Add a new Android App runnable in Configurations.
 Set the module as android.appImmViewer and click the play button on the menu bar.